dduyg/insert-data-archive/code/between_the_lines/README.md

 # `TaskTypeClassifier.py`
-*The script is designed to be flexible and can be customized further based on specific needs.*
+*<samp>The script is designed to be flexible and can be customized further based on specific needs.</samp>*

 This script retrieves tasks from Google Calendar and identifies whether each task is "hedonic" or "eudaimonic" based on predefined keywords found in the task names.
 It uses the Google Calendar